-If you’re an older person who has health problems or you struggle to get to the supermarkets because you need mobility aids such as stairlifts and specialist walk in showers and baths, then there are lots of ways you can make your food healthy and last longer.
+If you’re an older person who has health problems or you struggle to get to the supermarkets because you need mobility aids such as stairlifts, mobility showers and specialist walk in showers and baths, then there are lots of ways you can make your food healthy and last longer.

 People often forget what food is in the back of their cupboards and this article will look at some easy and healthy meals you can make to ensure your food lasts as long as possible.